CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/http-handler.md

 to the `urn:solid-server:default:LdpHandler` which will be discussed below, but only handles resources relevant for authorization.

-In practice this means that is your server is configured to use [Web Access Control](https://solidproject.org/TR/wac) for authorization, this handler will catch all requests targeting `.acl` resources.
+In practice this means that if your server is configured to use [Web Access Control](https://solidproject.org/TR/wac) for authorization, this handler will catch all requests targeting `.acl` resources.